 - Sow the seeds evenly on moistened medium and give the seeds a good spray of water

-- Once the seeds have germinated, place them in a bright area, but not under direct sunlight for too long.
+- Once the seeds have germinated, place them in a bright area, but not under direct sunlight.

 - When watering coriander, especially after germination, it is important to spray the medium with water to keep it moist.
 Do not pour water onto the medium as the young seedlings will get displaced.

 So go ahead, you're now set to take your coriander microgreens to the next level!